inetss/django-skeleton/README.md

 ## Static files folder `static/`

 `django.contrib.staticfiles` is enabled and expects project static files at `static/`.
-The files become available under <http://project.com/static/>
+The files become available under <http://acme.com/static/>

 For production deployment, run `manage.py collectstatic` and add a rewrite rule pointing to `var/static`.
 With nginx, that would be:

 ```
 location /static/ {
-	alias /srv/project/var/static; # or "root /srv/project/var;"
+	alias /srv/acme/var/static; # or "root /srv/acme/var;"
 }
 ```

 ### `robots.txt` and friends

-All files directly placed in `static/` folder (not in subfolders) will be also accessible as <http://project.com/filename.ext> (i.e. without the static prefix) with a special rule in `project.urls`.
+All files directly placed in `static/` folder (not in subfolders) will be also accessible as <http://acme.com/filename.ext> (i.e. without the static prefix) with a special rule in `acme.urls`.
 Typical uses are:

 * `robots.txt`
 * `favicon.ico`